top of page

 The resultant constructive/destructive bubble interference patterns that shift within this layer dictate which form of environmental counter-resistance will be presented to the constituent of kinetic energy.
 This determines whether the entity will travel in sliding mode (stretched counter-resistance due to constructive patterns), or collapsed mode (normal counter-resistance due to destructive patterns).

 The second interaction level, or tier of sliding, that produces relativistic effects is reflected through kinetic energy's direct and physical relationship with the elasticity of space.
 In this respect, the greater degree that kinetic energy “tears” into space (kinetic energy's density vs. ether's elasticity), the greater accessibility is attained of the ether's condensed counter-resistance, which produces the slothing effect of reverse-sliding.
-This is why the relativistic scale is physically reflective of an entity's velocity with respect to the elasticity of the ether.

 The two tiers of sliding are distinct yet simultaneous with respect to kinetic energy's relationship with the environment, and relative due to the contours exhibited by the respective bubble fields.
 This is how the governing means of relativity (velocity with respect to the elasticity of space) may physically co-reside,